 Georgia Sales Tax Rate

-The sales tax rate in Georgia is 4%.
+The state sales tax rate in Georgia is 4%.

 How to Register for Georgia Sales Tax